How to limit water retention during menstruation?

 • limit stimulants such as alcohol and coffee

-• increase your fiber consumption
+• increase your fiber intake

 • eat diuretic foods, i.e. those that increase urinary secretion